bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/ANSWERS.md

 1. What is the DOM?
     * DOM stands for Document Object Model and is an API; a bridge that connects JavaScript & other languages to HTML
 2. What is an event?
-    * An event is a notification that something (click, mouseover, etc) has happened in the
+    * An event is a notification that something (click, mouseover, etc) has happened in the browser
 3. What is an event listener?
-    * Event listeners are code that 'listen' for events to happen and when they 'hear' something, execute some code
+    * Event listeners are code that 'listen' for events to happen and when they 'hear' the specific event they are listening for, execute some code
 4. Why would we convert a NodeList into an Array?
     * So that we can use more methods, such as `.map`
 5. What is a component?